mmpataki/mmpataki.github.io/_posts/2026-01-23-jvm-perf-4d-tensor-p5.md

 This is a surprise episode where I abandon my powerful (cough) laptop and run the benchmark on my [Moto Edge 40 Neo](https://www.gsmarena.com/motorola_edge_40_neo-12467.php) phone which has a MediaTek dimnesity 7030 with 12G RAM.

+## TL;DR
+In this episode
+- We explore the CPUs available in my smartphone (ARM A78, A55 clusters)
+- Try to figure out why A78 outperforms by i7
+- Compare the micro-architectures

+## Setup on the phone

 To get the binaries set up for running my benchmark, I am using a Android app named [Termux](https://wiki.termux.com/) from playstore and installed below packages.
 It also allows me [SSH in to the my phone](https://wiki.termux.com/wiki/Remote_Access). `adb shell` (from android platform tools) is also a good option.

 - openjdk-25-x